Jail and Inmate Search in New Mexico

 What are New Mexico Jail Records?

-New Mexico jail records are source documents that are filled out on every inmate in the prison system.
+New Mexico jail inmate search records are source documents that are filled out on every inmate in the prison system.
 When someone is brought in by local law enforcement, a RAP sheet is filled out and then charges filed.
 All court documents, jail paperwork, and eventually prison forms are included in the mix.
 These jail records follow the inmate from initial entry all the way through parole.
 They are shared among all law enforcement agencies to ensure consistency and reliability of information for anyone who takes custody of the prisoner.

-How to Search for Inmates in New Mexico
+How to Perform New Mexico Inmate Lookup

 Creating Public Jail Records